-, adequate project management arrangements in place at project entry?
-Are the stated assumptions and risks logical and robust? national stakeholders with respect to adequacy of project design and implementation to national realities and existing capacities Coherence UNDP and GCF operational programming relevant stakeholders UNDAF, UNDP/GCF Programming statements Interviews Document analysis Effectiveness: Progress Towar of the project been achieved the nt have the expected ou tcomes and objectives What expected outputs have been achieved thus far?
-Degree of achievement vis a vis expected outcome indicators Document analysis Site Visits Interviews To what extent have the expected outcomes and objectives of the project been achieved thus far?
-What have the products, such as studies, policy recommendations, dissemination campaigns, etc., affected [keeping in mind that this is a midterm review and several if not many products are still in the implementation or planning process]
+How relevant the project's intended outcomes?
+How relevant is the involvement of different partners in the Project implementation given the institutional and policy framework for environment and food security sectors in Zambia? project supports national environmental and Project documents Document analysis objectives and components relevant, according to the 1 2 Government of the Republic of Zambia, UNDP, Project Management Interviews Are counterpart resources (funding, staff, and facilities), enabling legislation, and adequate project management arrangements in place at project entry?
+Are the stated assumptions and risks logical and robust?
+And did they help to determine activities and planned outputs?
+Is the project coherent with UNDP programming strategy for Zambia?
+To what extent is the project in line with GCF operational programs national stakeholders with respect to adequacy of project design and implementation to national realities and relevant stakeholders UNDP/GCF Interviews Document analysis Effectiveness: Progress Towards Results: To what extent have the expected outcomes and objectives of the project been achieved thus far?
+What expected outputs have been achieved thus far?
+Degree of achievement vis a vis expected outcome indicators APRs interviews Document analyses Site Visits Interviews

-Was the project effective in Project outcomes Document

-acquiring a policy analysis

-guidance for future Norms, polic

-developments in the field debated, adopted Stakeholders

-of livelihoods, Climate interviews

-Change and sustainable

-environment management

-in the project districts?

-How is the Project

-addressing fragmentation

-of environment

-management policies, and

-institutional scattering

-considering this

-fragmentation?

-How is the Project

-contributing to avoiding

-fragmentation across

-policies and cross-cutting

-mandates?

-What other partners can be

-involved in the Project in a

-meaningful way to

-streamline the issue and by-

-pass or address the

-institutional and policy

-fragmentation of the

-environment and climate

-change in the project

-districts?

-How well has the project Involvement of (direct Project outputs Interviews

-- " , and outcomes THE VIEWS

-involved and empowered , and the second and outcomes Site visits

-communities to implement Site visits

-management strategies as project development

-they relate to environment

-and climate change in the Incorporation of gender

-project districts? dimension
+To what extent have the expected outcomes and objectives of the project been achieved thus far?
+What have the products, such as studies, policy recommendations, dissemination campaigns, etc., affected [keeping in mind that this is a midterm review and several if not many products are still in the implementation or planning process] Was the project effective in acquiring a policy guidance for future developments in the field of livelihoods, Climate Change and sustainable environment management in the project districts?
+How is the Project addressing fragmentation of environment management policies, and institutional scattering considering this fragmentation?
+How is the Project contributing to avoiding fragmentation across policies and cross-cutting mandates?
+What other partners can be involved in the Project in a meaningful way to streamline the issue and bypass or address the institutional and policy fragmentation of the environment and climate change in the project districts?
+Project outcomes Norms, policies debated, adopted Document analysis Stakeholders' interviews

-How has the project

-incorporated gender issues

-as the relate to environment and climate change in the project districts?
-Analysis of participation by stakeholders (communities, civil society, direct and indirect beneficiaries, etc.).
-Effect of project aspects implemented at sites What is causing delays in implementation and delivery of outputs of the Project?
+How well has the project involved and empowered communities to implement management strategies as they relate to environment and climate change in the project districts?
+How has the project incorporated gender issues as the relate to environment and climate change in the project districts?
+Involvement of (direct and indirect) beneficiaries in project development and implementation Incorporation of gender dimension Analysis of participation by stakeholders (communities, civil society, direct and indirect beneficiaries, etc.).
+Effect of project aspects implemented at sites and outcomes Interviews Site visits What is causing delays in implementation and delivery of outputs of the Project?
 Discrepancies between expected outputs/outcome by the time of Interim and actual achievements documents, achievement indicators Document analysis (minutes of meetings specially) Site visits observation In what outputs?
-Where are the implementation 'bottlenecks'?
+Where are the implementation 'bottlenecks?
 How can these issues be solved?
 What changes need to be implemented?
-Stakeholder interviews Partnerships for implementation Working relationship between PMU, UNDP, and other strategic partners as well as donors Findings in project documents (PIRs, minutes of meetings) Indications in interviews Document analysis Stakeholder interviews In what ways are long-term emerging effects to the project foreseen?
-Level of coherence between project expected results and project design internal logic Government of India, Project team, UNDP Interviews
+Stakeholder interviews Partnerships for implementation Working relationship between PMU, UNDP, and other strategic partners as well as donors Steering Committee functions Findings in project documents (APRs, minutes of meetings) Indications in interviews Document analysis Stakeholder interviews In what ways are long- term emerging effects to the project foreseen?
+MOA, ZMD, WARMA, WFP, FAO, Project team, UNDP Interviews project design internal logic 1 3 · - Document analysis